 Biomass can be defined as an ecosystem or environment where various types of living organisms are found.
 It involves a producer, a list of consumers, and finally, a decomposer.
 It can also be defined as the mass of one or more species (species biomass) or the group of all species living in a colony (community biomass).
 Biomass includes all microorganisms, plants and animals.
-It's an important part of the Biology Ecology section class 12th.
+It is an important part of the class 12th chapter Ecosystem in Biology.

 Latest: NEET 2024 Paper Analysis and Answer Key